 File Your Lawsuit

 Kaine Law resolves many brain injury cases through insurance settlements.
-However, we’re ready to advocate for you in court.
-Our attorneys have experience litigating civil cases.
+However, we are ready to advocate for you in court.
+Our attorneys have experience litigating civil cases, and we know what it takes to represent you in a personal injury lawsuit.
 We will:

 - File your lawsuit